vikcch/layer-one-validator/README.md

 ### Server-side usage

-Install the library with `npm install layer-one-validator`
+Install the library with:

+`npm install layer-one-validator`

 The _validator_ should be called using the `bind()` method.
 The first and only _argument_ could be an `object` or an `array`.